Cara Meixner, Ph.D.

 Ph.
 D. - Antioch University

 Cara serves as Assistant Director of the Center for Faculty Innovation where she oversees pedagogical development initiatives such as jmUDESIGN, Faculty Workshop Series, Madison Teaching Fellows, Faculty Voices of Experience, and more.
-In addition, Cara is a tenure-track Assistant Professor in the Department of Graduate Psychology; she is passionate about guiding masters and doctoral-level learners toward the discovery and application of intellect (head) and empathy (heart) to the resolution of complex social science enigmas.
+In addition, Cara is an Associate Professor in the Department of Graduate Psychology; she is passionate about guiding masters and doctoral-level learners toward the discovery and application of intellect (head) and empathy (heart) to the resolution of complex social science enigmas.
 An intrepid "Double Duke", Cara takes tremendous pride in advancing many forms of innovation and creativity on behalf of her alma mater.
 Cara is passionate about community-based research, integrative learning, and learner-centered teaching.
 She has taught small and large courses in leadership and organizational development; at present, she teaches graduate seminars in design and methods.
 Her philosophy on teaching is largely inspired by an array of great texts, namely the Tao te Ching and The Journey to the East, among others.
 She believes teaching is an egoless extension of one's core beliefs and values; in the classroom, Cara fosters an environment within which learners share responsibility for course material and even the most esoteric topics are applied to contemporary quandaries.
 Cara received her degrees from James Madison University (BS), University of Maryland (MA), and Antioch University (PhD).
 In her free time, you will find Cara travelling with her family; enjoying the many adventures offered by the spectacular Shenandoah Valley; reading an obscure novel; or running (see www.whywomenrun.com), hiking, swimming, or yoga.

 Current Research Interests